Date: 13-Mar-2010

 • 6 plus or minus hue, saturation and lightness

-• the nearest safe, inverse and complement colours
+• the inverse and complement colours

 This tool provides a simple way of exploring colour - the inverse and complement transformations provide the biggest change in colour.